At Lehmbecker Law, we see a surprising number of personal injury cases involving slip and fall accidents.

 Lehmbecker Law most recently settled a case for $90,000 after our client exited a restaurant, slipped on a mossy paving stone and fell, resulting in a broken ankle.

-When you slip and fall on someone else’s property, the property owner may be responsible for any injuries you sustain; for example, if you trip over an uneven parking lot surface and sustain a serious head injury, you may be able to sue the owner of the parking lot for medical expenses, lost wages, and pain and suffering.
+When you slip and fall on someone else’s property, you may be able to sue the property owner or establishment for medical expenses, lost wages, and pain and suffering.

 Determining fault in a slip and fall accident depends on a variety of factors, such as:

 - Whether or not the property owner knew about hazardous conditions on his or her property;

 - Whether or not he or she could have prevented the accident, and;